SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    /> the apples constant is now equal to the removed \"\(apples)\" string
    </ the apples constant is now equal to the removed "Apples" string

-..
-TODO: write about the algorithmic methods on Array.

 .. _CollectionTypes_IteratingOverAnArray:

 Iterating Over an Array